 Biography

-Paul helps clients navigate complex environmental requirements across the product life-cycle.
+Paul advises clients on complex environmental requirements across the product life-cycle.

 Basel Convention and Circular Economy

-Paul serves as a strategic advisor to companies on new circular economy initiatives with a focus on product reuse and materials recovery.
+Paul serves as a strategic advisor to companies on new circular economy initiatives and requirements, with a focus on scaling up product reuse and materials recovery.
 He regularly advises on requirements governing transboundary shipments of used products and materials for reuse and recycling.
-For more than two decades, he has represented information and communications technology (ICT) clients on the negotiation and implementation of international waste shipment controls and trade bans arising under the Basel Convention, OECD Council Decision, and U.S. bilateral agreements.
+For more than two decades, he has represented information and communications technology (ICT) clients in negotiating and implementing international waste-shipment controls and trade bans arising under the Basel Convention, OECD Council Decision, and U.S. bilateral agreements.
+He participates in numerous expert working groups under the Basel Convention and regularly advises on evolving waste shipment controls governing the classification and management of e-waste, lithium-ion and other batteries, waste plastics, and textiles.

 Extended Producer Responsibility (EPR)

-Paul advises companies on compliance with expanding EPR laws governing the management of used and end-of-life electronic equipment, batteries, medical devices, unwanted pharmaceuticals, and plastic packaging in the U.S. and in other countries.
+Paul advises companies on compliance with expanding EPR laws governing the management of used and end-of-life electronic equipment, batteries, packaging, medical devices, and unwanted pharmaceuticals in the U.S. and in other countries.
 He has advised clients on the successful launch of regional and global product take-back and recycling programs.

 Market Access Legislation